pvdrz/pijama/notes.md

 OPERAND ::= CONSTANT | LOCAL
 ```

+We can think that constants are a sequence of bytes tagged with a type.
+For now
+we will only consider 32-bit signed integers and booleans for now, which allows
+us to restrict the byte sequence's length to four.

 Which bring us back to locals, which are values local to a function, we can
 think them as the state of the function and they are shared between blocks.
 Following Rust's convention, the first local (usually denoted `_0`) stores the